samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 }
 ~~~

-Add two key value pairs in the parameter table as the screenshot below.
+Lets use an example to explain how to access the parameters in the table.
+Add two key value pairs in the parameter table as shown in the screenshot below:

 ![SAMI Cloud Connector Custom Parameter table](/images/docs/sami/sami-documentation/CC_custom-param-table.png)